jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-menus-guide.md

 #### Hiding User Context Menu Entries

-It might not always make sense for a User Context Menu entry to appear (e.g. it might only make sense if cells from multiple columns are selected).
+It might not always make sense for a User Context Menu entry to appear (e.g. the menu might require cells from a single Date Column to be selected).

 For this reason, AdapTable provides a function enabling devs to 'hide' Context Menu entries based on the current context.

+This is done in 2 steps:

 1. Provide a custom, named [UserMenuItemShowPredicate](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_userinterfacestate_.usermenuitemshowpredicate.html) implementation in [User Functions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of Adaptable Options.